Land Program Updates - Summer 2022

 On the west side of Camp Bullis, at the edge of the Dominion neighborhood, Rustin Tabor pulls his truck to the side of a winding road and walks a few feet into the wooded area that lines it.

-Farther in, stretched across the dirt, is an entrance to a cave — a karst that leads deep under the forest to the Edwards Aquifer.
-A grate has been installed on the opening to prevent anyone from climbing down into it.
 The cave, called Sharon Springs, is one of 112 on Camp Bullis, a military training reservation on the Northwest Side.
-There are 1,474 karst features throughout Camp Bullis, ranging from small cracks and crevices to slits in the earth, that deposit water into the recharge zone of the Edwards Aquifer. |
+There are 1,474 karst features throughout Camp Bullis, ranging from small cracks and crevices to slits in the earth, that deposit water into the recharge zone of the Edwards Aquifer.

 “This one doesn’t seem springy right now,” said Tabor, natural resources manager for Joint Base San Antonio.
 “But if you come here during wet conditions, the water is actually pushing out of the ground.”

-Safeguarding such caves is among many conservation efforts at Camp Bullis and its neighboring lands — nearly 1 million acres — that stand to get a huge boost from the area’s recent inclusion in a federal initiative aimed at protecting defense facilities from land uses that are incompatible with their military missions. |
+Safeguarding such caves is among many conservation efforts at Camp Bullis and its neighboring lands — nearly 1 million acres — that stand to get a huge boost from the area’s recent inclusion in a federal initiative aimed at protecting defense facilities from land uses that are incompatible with their military missions.

 Grasses and berms are used to slow erosion at Camp Bullis, which was recently designated a Sentinel Landscape.
 The designation, part of a federal initiative called the Sentinel Landscape Partnership, will facilitate significant financial resources to protect military readiness and advance conservation and agricultural productivity.
 Robin Jerstad /Contributor